PeteJames21/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 8-sum_listint.c
 Write a function that returns the sum of all the data (n) of a listint_t linked list.
 - if the list is empty, return 0

+## 9-insert_nodeint.c
+Write a function that inserts a new node at a given position